-- A Christmas tree.
-Not sure what type you’re looking for?
-Read our handy buyer’s guides to real and artificial Christmas trees to help you choose your perfect tree.
+- A Christmas tree - not sure what type you’re looking for?
+Read our handy buying guides to real and artificial Christmas trees to help you choose your perfect tree.

-- A skirt for the base of your tree.
+- A tree skirt - for the base of your tree

-- Christmas lights – an essential way to bring your tree to life.
-Check out our range of string lights with bulbs in a variety of shapes, colours and styles.
-Consider buying lights with a clear cable if you have a white tree or lights with a green cable if you have a green tree.
-This helps the light string discreetly blend into the branches keeping the focus on the twinkling lights and not the cable.
+- String Christmas lights – an essential way to bring your tree to life.
 Learn more about them and other festive lighting with our helpful advice.
-You might not need extra lights if you’re interested in one of our pre-lit artificial trees, so be sure to check.
+You might not need extra lights if you have a pre-lit artificial tree, so be sure to check.

-- Decorations – from baubles to bead chains, hearts to reindeer – we have something for every style.
+- Tree decorations – from baubles to bead chains – we have something for every style.
 Choose from assorted multipacks for a coordinated look or individual pieces for a more personalised mix.

-How many Christmas decorations and lights do I need?
+How many Christmas decorations and lights are needed?

-Be safe when decorating your tree.
-Don’t climb on it or overstretch.
+- Don’t climb on your tree or overstretch trying to decorate it.
 If you can’t reach – ask someone to help you.

 Choose where you want your tree to stand before you buy it, this ensures that you pick a tree that is perfect for your space.